sawyerh/twitter-hacks/README.md

 - Firestore database stores the tweets
 - Firebase Hosting serves the Next.js frontend, which queries tweets using a Firebase Function as the API endpoint

+## Caveats

+This is the first time I've used TypeScript and CSS-in-JS, so there's probably some things not best practice happening in here.

 ## Tips

 ### Run in dev mode